Landako1/ha-minimalist-climate-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)

 A sleek, space-saving custom card for Home Assistant to display temperature and humidity in a single, seamless graph.
 No complex YAML required anymore!

+**Created with ❤️ by Landako1.
+If you like this card, please ⭐ the repository!**

 ## 📸 Preview